pauljpemberton/comp116-ppemberton/FinalProject/README.txt

 foreign websites/alter the window).
-If it were to be used in a practical sense, this script should be developed to use machine learning or other sophisticated techniques to determine what pages are actually bad or god (as opposed to arbitrary scoring based on what words the JS portions of a page has).
+If it were to be used in a practical sense, this script should be developed to use machine learning or other sophisticated techniques to determine what pages are actually bad or good (as opposed to arbitrary scoring based on what words the JS portions of a page has).
 Addtionally, there are a few features in terms of warning users that would be nice to add.
 For example, the different levels of warning could not only output a message but also change the color of